Policies in this section only affect the UK

 We support the UK being an outward looking country that supports free trade and globalisation.
-With the UK exiting the European Union, although we do not take a view on the UK’s EU membership, we feel the UK should align itself to the European Free Trade Association.
+This means strengthening the United Nations, signing new free trade deals and joining the European Free Trade Association.

 Require a vote by the House of Commons on all new Free Trade Deals and trade deals.
 Whenever a new free trade deal or trade deal is agreed, the UK parliament must agree to the new deal.
 This will ensure the house of commons always has the final say over these deals.

 Strengthen the United Nations.
 We believe that the United Nations needs to be streamlined and strengthened.
 This would first include making it more accountable by creating a new directly elected United Nations Parliamentary Assembly and a council of ministers where all members can propose new bills.
 It would then be strengthened by amalgamating the International Standards Organisation, CODEX and the WTO into the United Nations regional bodies.

 Apply to be an Observer Member of the Nordic Council.
 We feel that the UK should join the Nordic council as an associated member as long as this doesn’t involve free movement.
 As the UK would be copying the Nordic model in much of its economic and state structures, it is only right that the UK deepens cooperation with these countries.
 If the UK leaves the EU it would provide the UK with continued ties to the Nordic countries, something EFTA membership would also help to strengthen.

 Our foreign aid budget Should be 1% of Gross National Income.
 We believe in increasing our aid budget slightly from its current level of 0.7% of GNP to 1% of GNP.
 We also support a review into how the UK’s foreign aid spending can be improved and where it should be invested.